momustafahmed/dengue-thailand-ews/README.md

 ## 🙏 Acknowledgments

 This prototype leans on the outstanding public-domain work of the regional health and climate community.
-The following organizations provided reference methodologies, open documentation, or design inspiration, even though this build uses synthetic data only:
+The following organizations provided reference methodologies, open documentation, or design inspiration, and will serve as the authoritative **data providers once real feeds are plugged in**:

-- **Thailand Ministry of Public Health (DDC)** – national surveillance guidelines and outbreak reports
+- **Thailand Ministry of Public Health (DDC)** – national surveillance guidelines, outbreak reports, and the official case feeds slated for integration
-- **Thai Meteorological Department / GISTDA** – climate-monitoring references that shaped the driver cards
+- **Thai Meteorological Department / GISTDA** – meteorological data streams (temperature, humidity, rainfall) that will eventually replace the synthetic climate drivers
-- **World Health Organization (WHO)** – dengue control frameworks and early-warning best practices
+- **World Health Organization (WHO)** – dengue control frameworks and early-warning best practices that inform the analytics scaffolding

 ---